We have five factories and 19 years of experience in plant extracts

 7. Benefits for Skin Health

 Citrus bioflavonoids have garnered attention for their potential benefits to skin health.
 The skin is the largest organ of the human body and is constantly exposed to various environmental stressors such as UV radiation, pollution, and free radicals, which can lead to premature aging and other skin conditions.
-Here are some of the ways in which Citrus bioflavonoids may contribute to maintaining healthy skin:
+Here are some of the ways in which citrus bioflavonoids may contribute to maintaining healthy skin:

 Antioxidant Protection

-As potent antioxidants, Citrus bioflavonoids can help neutralize free radicals that can cause oxidative stress and damage to the skin cells.
+As potent antioxidants, citrus bioflavonoids can help neutralize free radicals that can cause oxidative stress and damage to the skin cells.
 This protective effect can help prevent premature aging signs such as wrinkles, fine lines, and age spots.

 Collagen Synthesis